pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 He had very good grades, but after sitting next to him during exams, I figured he probably wouldn’t make it into the selective programme I was in.
 It was weird, but at my secondary school, a few high-performing students used to judge each other based on how quickly we finished the maths paper.
 It was a thing in the exam room: whoever finished first would drop their pen on the desk with a dramatic bang.
 I never banged.
 I just crossed my arms and winked at whoever did.

 He wasn’t fast.
 By the time I’d finished and reviewed both sides of my maths paper, he was still working on the first side.
 This was a shock to both of us.
 I remember him scribbling furiously while glancing sideways to check if I was really done.
-For a brief second, I felt smug, then immediately ashamed  -  how had I not outgrown the Chinese state school mindset of judging someone by how fast they do maths?
+For a brief second, I felt smug, then immediately ashamed – how had I not outgrown the Chinese state school mindset of judging people by how fast they do maths?

 I regretted judging him.
 Maybe he had better handwriting than me, or just wanted to get everything right the first time.
 I, on the other hand, rushed through everything, made silly mistakes, and still do today.
-I think I spent my entire adolescence in a running-for-my-life mode  -  sprinting through tasks, never developing any real intellectual interests until grad school.
+I think I spent my entire adolescence in a running-for-my-life mode – sprinting through tasks, never developing any real intellectual interests until grad school.

 Through my entire first year of high school, I couldn’t see him and tried not to think about him.
 I didn’t want to be that idiot missing someone I couldn’t see, couldn’t talk to, and couldn’t even find a good reason to appreciate.
 Unfortunately, the feelings just wouldn’t listen to the reasonings.

 When his cohort was about to start high school, I gave in and headed to the bulletin board to check the posted rosters, trying to see which program he’d landed in.
-It was a busy scene  -  heads moving up and down, shoulders bumping left and right, everyone scanning for their friends.
+It was a busy scene – heads moving up and down, shoulders bumping left and right, everyone scanning for their friends.
 No one was interested in my program, because only 2 out of the 20 classes belonged to it, and people already knew who had made it.

 I knew just like me, he ranked out of the top 50 in the program-specific exam.
 Still, I found myself walking straight to my program’s roster and immediately saw his name.
 He must have nearly topped the city in the later round of the City Exam and got one of the few spots that opened up after some students left for other cities.

 There was nothing to look forward to.
 I knew I wouldn’t stay in high school for long.
 I needed to code a program to forget about him.
 So, the night before the year below joined and we might cross paths again, I told myself: If I don’t see him tomorrow, I’ll stop liking him.
 An `if-else` command.
 Elegant.
 Simple.
 Unlike in secondary school, where our classrooms were on the same corridor, we were now in separate intakes, in different buildings, each housing over 1,000 students.
 There was no way it could happen.

 The next morning, I overslept.
 By the time I got to school, everyone was already in class.
 I thought I was definitely in the clear.
-However, as I approached the gate, I realised that it wasn’t empty as expected  -  there was a lone figure standing there, and I knew exactly who it was.
+However, as I approached the gate, I realised that it wasn’t empty as expected – there was a lone figure standing there, and I knew exactly who it was.
 He looked like he was waiting for his parents’ car.
 Probably forgot something.

 Our school gate, like most gates to Chinese public institutions, is wider than the gate to Buckingham Palace.
 There was nowhere to hide.
 With my head down, I sprinted like my life depended on it, hoping he hadn’t seen me.

 I guess my `if-else` command failed to consider edge cases.
 This really wasn’t good.

 He also signed up for the programming team.
 After running into him a few times, I could reasonably conclude, at a decent significance level, that he was interested, and any competition I might have had from secondary school most likely didn’t make it into our high school.
 I struggled to figure out how to let him know that I would soon “disappear” *once again*, this time for good.
-It was tricky  -  thanks to my persistent effort to avoid him, we weren’t even proper acquaintances, and I wasn’t nearly delusional enough to announce my plans like I was someone important.
-In fact, I almost always keep plans to myself  -  most of them are simply too unlikely to succeed.
+It was tricky – thanks to my persistent effort to avoid him, we weren’t even proper acquaintances, and I wasn’t nearly delusional enough to announce my plans like I was someone important.
+In fact, I almost always keep plans to myself – most of them are simply too unlikely to succeed.
 I just execute, and let people find out when everything’s done.

 One day, I was getting lunch at the market stalls near campus with a few boys from the programming team.
 It was raining, and I ended up sharing an umbrella with one of them while queueing at the same stall.
 I remember one voice in my head saying, *“You can’t share an umbrella with a boy!
 People will gossip!”* and another one saying, *“Seriously?
 Are you six?
-It doesn’t mean anything!”* Both voices were silenced the moment I saw him  -  he faced my direction for half a second and then turned away.
+It doesn’t mean anything!”* Both voices were silenced the moment I saw him – he faced my direction for half a second and then turned away.
 I could tell he had made his conclusions.

 Just like that, I conveniently got myself out of his head, and didn’t get to run into him in the programming team again.
 He must have realised the One Shot was more important, good for him.